 - 001 Elementary Credits: 4 - 002 Elementary Credits: 4 - 003 Self-Paced Greek Fundamentals of Classical Greek through tutorial instruction, credit dependent on amount of material learned.
 May be repeated for credit.
 No credit with 1 and 2.
-Credits: 1 8 - 051 Intermediate Review of syntax.
+Credits: 1-8 - 051 Intermediate Review of syntax.
 Readings from Plato, Herodotus, and Euripides.
 Credits: 3 - 052 Intermediate Review of syntax.
 Readings from Homer.
 Credits: 3 - 095 Introductory Special Topics Introductory courses or seminars on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles.
-Credits: 1 8 - 096 Introductory Special Topics Introductory courses or seminars on topics beyond the scope of existing departmental offerings.
+Credits: 1-8 - 096 Introductory Special Topics Introductory courses or seminars on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles.
-Credits: 1 9 - 111 Greek Prose Style Readings in literary prose analyzed stylistically and imitated in composition.
-Required of Greek majors.
-Credits: 3 - 112 Greek Prose Style Readings in literary prose analyzed stylistically and imitated in composition.
-Required of Greek majors.
-Credits: 3 - 195 Intermediate Special Topics Intermediate courses or seminars on topics beyond the scope of existing departmental offerings.
+Credits: 1-9 - 195 Intermediate Special Topics Intermediate courses or seminars on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles.
-Credits: 1 - 3 - 196 Intermediate Special Topics Intermediate courses or seminars on topics beyond the scope of existing departmental offerings.
+Credits: 1-3 - 196 Intermediate Special Topics Intermediate courses or seminars on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles.
-Credits: 1 3 - 197 Readings & Research Credits: 1 3 - 198 Readings & Research Credits: 1 3 - 201 Greek Orators Selected speeches of Lysias and Demosthenes.
+Credits: 1-3 - 197 Readings & Research Credits: 1-3 - 198 Readings & Research Credits: 1-3 - 201 Greek Orators Selected speeches of Lysias and Demosthenes.
 B. Saylor Rodgers.
 Alternate years, as needed.
 Credits: 3 - 202 Greek Comedy Two plays of Aristophanes.
 Alternate years, as needed.
 Credits: 3 - 203 Greek Historians Thucydides, Books I and II; selections from Herodotus and Xenophon's Hellenica.
 Alternate years, as needed.
+Credits: 3

-Credits: 3 - 204 Greek Tragedy Sophocles' Antigone, and Euripides' Medea, or two equivalent plays.
+- 204 Greek Tragedy Sophocles' Antigone, and Euripides' Medea, or two equivalent plays.
 Alternate years, as needed.
-Credits: 3 - 205 Greek Philosophers Dialogues of Plato with attention to language and dialectical method; Aristotle, Xenophon or Presocratic philosophers may be read.
+Gredits: 3 - 205 Greek Philosophers Dialogues of Plato with attention to language and dialectical method; Aristotle, Xenophon or Presocratic philosophers may be read.
 Alternate years, as needed.
 Credits: 3 - 206 Greek Epic Reading in the Iliad and Odyssey.
 Problems of epic composition and language together with mythological and historical background.
 Alternate years, as needed.
+Credits: 3 - 211 Greek Prose Style Readings in literary prose analyzed stylistically and imitated in composition.
+Required of Greek majors.
+Credits: 3 - 212 Greek Prose Style Readings in literary prose analyzed stylistically and imitated in composition.
+Required of Greek majors.
 Credits: 3 - 227 Greek Lyric Poetry A study of early Greek personal, elegiac, and choral poetry from Archilochus to Pindar, including Sappho and Alcaeus, Simonides and Bacchylides.
 Prerequisites: Two years of college Greek or equivalent.
 Alternate years, as needed.
 Credits: 3 - 295 Advanced Special Topics Advanced courses or seminars on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles.
-Credits: 1 - 3

-296 Advanced Special Topics Advanced courses or seminars on topics beyond the scope of existing departmental offerings.
+Credits: 1-3 - 296 Advanced Special Topics Advanced courses or seminars on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles.
-Credits: 1 - 3
+Credits: 1-3